opencinemac/occlib-py/zdocs/source/index.rst

 Basic Usage
 ===========

-   >>> import islelib
+   >>> import occlib
    [basic useage example goes here]

 Islelib comes with a number of pre-built quality-of-life macros for developers so they can code more and manage less, most of which are accessed through ``make`` commands.

-In addition to your lib's package folder, islelib has two other main directories:
+In addition to your lib's package folder, occlib has two other main directories:

    * ``./zdocs`` - where docs are built to and stored
    * ``./zdevelop`` - where tests, maintenance scripts, and other information is stored